VasilyVP/kv-structures/packages/redis/README.md

 ### Creating a RedisMap

-You can create a new `RedisMap` instance, optionally specifying a name for the map and a TTL (Time-To-Live) in milliseconds.
+You can create a new `RedisMap` instance, optionally specifying a name for the map and an optional TTL (Time-To-Live) in milliseconds.

 ```typescript
 const map = new RedisMap<string>('myMap', 60000); // Name and optional TTL (in ms)
 ```

-If no name is provided, a random one will be generated.
-The TTL is optional.
+If no name is provided, a random one will be generated (make sense only in case of a single instance).
+In this case, make sure to clear the map when the records are no longer needed.
+Otherwise, there is a risk of leaving keys and values in memory, which can lead to memory clutter.

 ### Setting a Value